rastabda22/rastabda22/doc/Install.md

 $ sudo a2enmod deflate
 ```

+In order to activage font compression, see https://stackoverflow.com/questions/1563862/compress-deflate-font-face-fonts

 * Add support for Header directive to manage the browser cache correctly with Mod_header.
 ```bash
 $ sudo a2enmod headers